New Patient Registration

 If you are new to the area and wish to register with our practice please bring along the following documentation before 1700:

 You will be asked to show photographic proof of Identification (ideally this should be your passport if you possess one) and proof of address, for example a utility bill, (or, if you have just moved to the area, proof of house purchase or rental).
-If you are visiting from overseas you will need to show your passport and certain other documentation may be required dependent upon your country of origin , the Reception Team will advise on the specific requirements.
+The Reception Team will advise on the specific requirements.

 When registering you will also be asked to complete our New Patient Registration forms and a Questionnaire as these allows the doctor to familiarise him/herself with your medical history and healthcare needs.
-Please phone reception and request that these forms are emailed to you.
 THESE MUST BE BROUGHT PERSONALLY INTO RECEPTION BEFORE YOU CAN REGISTER AS YOU ALSO NEED TO BRING PROOF OF ADDRESS (eg mortgage or rental agreement) AND ANSWER SOME RELEVANT QUESTIONS (please don’t send them in – there are questions the receptionist needs to ask and she needs to see the proof of address and identification).

 Appointments and Medication After Registering